pupilfirst/wd301-scripts/handling-advanced-ui-events/create-new-task/README.md

 Let's create a folder `task` in `src/context`.
 We will next create empty files `actions.ts`, `context.tsx`, `reducer.ts`, and `types.ts`.

-Open `src/context/task/types.ts` and add required actions.
+Open `src/context/task/types.ts` and add actions for the API request.
 We will also create a `TaskListState` to hold loading status of API requests and a `TasksDispacth` type to be used with context.
+We will use `enum` to store the list of actions available.

 ```ts
 export interface TaskListState {